 This interview has been edited lightly for clarity.

-Alia Yee Noll: Intersections of our Lives (a collaboration between NAPAWF, the National Latina Institute for Reproductive Justice and the National Black Women’s Reproductive Justice Agenda) conducted a survey to find out what women of color are prioritizing in the upcoming election.
+Alia Yee Noll: Intersections of Our Lives (a collaboration between NAPAWF, the National Latina Institute for Reproductive Justice and In Our Own Voice: National Black Women’s Reproductive Justice Agenda) conducted a survey to find out what women of color are prioritizing in the upcoming election.
 What were some of the key takeaways for AAPI voters?

 Sung Yeon Choimorrow: Over 80 percent of the AAPI women that responded to the survey said they were somewhat or very motivated to vote this fall, and 55 percent of AAPI women respondents said that they feel like things have gotten worse since last year for them.